-- All staff praise, reward, and sanction consistently; - Younger children are given stars and stickers for good work.
-They share their work with other teachers and the Headteacher; - Achievement points are awarded for embodying ELIS Values. - Achievement assemblies take place to support our positive approach and reinforce good behaviour, thereby celebrating all children's achievements, raising self-esteem and self-confidence.
+- All staff praise, reward and sanction consistently. - Younger children are given stars and stickers/dojo points for good work. - Annual Prize Giving Ceremonies include special awards for progress, effort, academic achievement, sports, and a special mention and a plaque from the Executive Principal for upholding the ELIS values etc. - Achievement points and certificates are awarded for upholding the ELIS values etc. - Achievement assemblies take place to support our positive approach and reinforce good behaviour, thereby celebrating all children's achievements, raising self-esteem and self-confidence.

-5.2.
-Strategies and support
+5.1 Strategies and support